 Information for Students

-The library provides a comprehensive digital and print collection to support your learning, comprising over 500,000 print books, over 800,000 ebooks and in excess of 65,000 online journals.
-You can find what you need through Library Search.
+The library provides a comprehensive digital and print collection to support your learning, comprising of over 550,000 print books, over 822,000 ebooks and in excess of 108,000 online journals and print journals.
+You can find what you need through Library search.

 The City Library is open 24/7 during term-time, and the other libraries also operate generous opening hours, which can vary throughout the year to meet demand for space and support.
 Ask4Help are available to provide support at all times when the libraries are open.

-You can access a comprehensive range of help and support through the links below, but if you can’t find the information you need just Ask4Help.
+You can access a comprehensive range of help and support through the links below, but if you can’t find the information just Ask4Help.

 What do you want to know?